paelzer/NerdMiner_v2_paelzer/README.md

 ### Project description

-**ESP32 implementing Stratum protocol** to mine on solo pool.
-Pool can be changed but originally works with [public-pool.io](https://web.public-pool.io) (where Nerdminers are supported).
+**For details to the NerdMinerV2 software implementation, please visit the original project page** This repo only provides additional information to get the NerdMinerV2 on a 64x32 RGB matrix panel and the features

 This variant of the project is currently only working with ESP32-S3, but will also be adapted to work with common ESP32 chips.

-It uses WifiManager to modify miner settings and save them to SPIFF memory.
-Several screens are available:
+These views are available:

 - NerdMiner Screen > Mining speed of Nerdminer
 - ClockMiner Screen > Clock miner
 - Current Bitcoin value

-This miner is multicore and multithreads, both cores are used to mine and several threads are used to implementing stratum work and wifi stuff.
-Every time an stratum job notification is received miner update its current work to not create stale shares.

-**IMPORTANT** Miner is not seen by all standard pools due to its low share difficulty.
-You can check miner work remotely using specific pools specified down or seeing logs via UART.

 #### Boards currently supported